2016 Aspirations Fellows

 Communication | Includer | MaximizerWoo | Belief

 Tanushri Shankar got her start as a member of the Residential Leadership Community (RLC) in the Peddrew-Yates residence hall.
 She learned about the Student Government Association’s Freshman Leadership Experience (FLEX) program through the RLC and decided to apply on a whim.
 She was accepted, and so began her co-curricular experience at Virginia Tech.
 In her time at Tech, Tanushri has served as a member of the Student Alumni Associates, Hokie Ambassadors, Women’s Center intern team, CommLab staff, Gamma Phi Beta sorority, and SGA’s executive branch.
 She has also served in numerous elected positions, such as the Class of 2016 Female Member at Large, the Vice President of SGA, and most notably, she is the first woman of color to serve as Student Body President.
 Tanushri has been heavily involved in social justice movements throughout campus such as InclusiveVT, and she is an advocate for women’s rights.
 Tanushri was recently awarded an Aspire!
-Award from the Division of Student Affairs for Courageous Leadership and will serve as a high school English teacher in Rwanda after graduation.
+Award from the Student Affairs for Courageous Leadership and will serve as a high school English teacher in Rwanda after graduation.
 Tanushri says that Virginia Tech put her on a path to service and helped her become more grounded in her values.

 Mentor: Joseph Edens, Assistant Director for Student Government Advising